Václav Žáček: Competitive career

 Žáček became interested in personal watercraft freestyle in 2002.
 In 2003 he travelled to the United Kingdom to train with multiple World Champion, American Eric Malone.
 In 2004, he trained with 2001 World Champion Alessandre Lenzi of Brazil, also in Great Britain.

 In 2005 he competed in the Czech Republic Freestyle Championship, finishing 2nd.
 He turned professional in 2006, and that summer he became the first Czech rider to perform a back flip on a personal watercraft.
 The same year Žáček took part in the European Championship Series, finishing 4th overall, the highest ever position for a Czech rider.

 In the 2006 season Žáček participated in the Alpe Adria Cup, a joint championship of Austria, Croatia, Slovenia, Serbia and Czech Republic, finishing 2nd.
 After this Žáček qualified for the World Cup Open in Russia.
 Competing alongside the world's top riders including his former instructor, Alessandre Lenzi, Žáček finished in 6th position.
-Later in the season Žáček became the first Czech rider to participate in the World Finals at Lake Havasu, Arizona, in the United States.
+Later in the season Žáček became the first Czech rider to participate in the IJSBA World Finals at Lake Havasu, Arizona, in the United States.
 Competing against riders from 28 different countries, Žáček finished in 10th place.

-During his career Žáček has been Czech champion several times, British champion once (2007), won the Alpe Adria Cup twice, finished in 3rd place in the World Championships in the United States twice (2008 and 2010), and finished in the top five in the European Championship every year from 2006 to 2014.
+During his career Žáček has been Czech national champion several times, British national champion (2007), won the European Alpe Adria Cup twice, finished in the top five in the European Championship every year from 2006 to 2014.
+He also finished in 3rd place in the IJSBA World World Finals multiple times (2008, 2010, 2016) and 3rd in Pro Watercross World Championship in 2016 and 2017.